alex-emery/montui/README.md

 On the transactions page press `r`, this will perform a network fetch and grab transactions

-From now on prefetched transactions will load instantly.
+Prefetched transactions will load instantly on new launches, fetching is always manual.

 Scroll the transactions page using arrows, press enter to "categorise" a transaction.
 Use arrows again to select a category.
 Press enter to lock in your selection.